 Rice Bran Wax

-Rice bran wax is obtained through winterisation, or cold press of rice bran oil.
+Rice bran wax is obtained through winterisation or cold press of rice bran oil.
 This process yields a hard and yellow wax with a high melting point.
 Japanese candles made from this feel silky and non-tacky to the touch.

 Palm Wax